-This paper identifies the impact of collateral value on house prices, exploiting law changes in Texas which legalized home equity loans in 1998.
-The impact of this credit expansion was positive, heterogeneous and direct.
-The laws increased Texas house prices 3.8%; this is price-based evidence that households are credit constrained.
-Prices rose more in locations with inelastic supply, higher pre-law house prices, population, income and employment.
-These estimates reveal that wealthier households value the option to pledge their home as collateral more strongly.
-Further estimates indicate that the effect was direct, as variables related to house prices were unaffected.
+Does the ability to pledge an asset as collateral, after purchase, affect its price?
+This paper identifies the impact of collateral service flows on house prices, exploiting a plausibly exogenous constitutional amendment in Texas which legalized home equity loans in 1998.
+The law change increased Texas house prices 4%; this is price-based evidence that households are credit-constrained and value home equity loans to facilitate consumption smoothing.
+Prices rose more in locations with inelastic supply, higher pre-law house prices, higher income, and lower unemployment.
+These estimates reveal that richer households value the option to pledge their home as collateral more strongly.

 Keywords: Asset Pricing, Real Estate, real options, home equity, housing collateral, liquidity constraints, household consumption and saving decisions, leverage